-The culture project/presentation aims at evaluating students' ability to construct a presentation with or without visual supports (e.g., powerpoint) that reflects the language and cultural skills they have developed through the course material in the first four sessions of the course.
+The culture project aims at evaluating students' ability to construct a group presentation (2-3 students) in the form of a short film that reflects the language and cultural skills they have developed from the course material in the first seven weeks of the of the course.
 The project may be presented in French or English, or a little of both.